AndyIbanez/andyibanez-com/content/posts/structured-concurrency-in-swift-using-async-let.md

 Tasks are the underlying mechanism in which Swift executes your code in parallel.
 Each task provides a new async context in which it can execute concurrently, alongside other tasks.
 They will run in parallel automatically as long as it is safe and efficient to do so.

 Our `downloadImageAndMetadata` function does not actually create any tasks.
 Both downloads are `await`ed and this is why they don't run in parallel.
-We will solve this
+We will solve this.

 These new concurrency features are deeply integrated into Swift, so as you go along writing concurrent code, the compiler will be there to stop you from introducing common concurrency bugs.
 I imagine this will be frustrating for new programmers as they will be reported as compiler errors, but in reality, Swift is doing its best to protect you and your code from doing anything crazy.
 After all, concurrency is a very hard problem to solve.
-If you have read a book on operating systems you have probably seen that there's multiple patterns developers can make use of in order to write concurrent safe code.
+If you have read a book on operating systems you have probably seen that there's multiple patterns developers can make use of in order to write safe concurrent code.
 But writing this code manually is hard, error prone, and depending on the context, hard to test.
 Having these checks at compile time is a great security feature.

 Marking a function as `async` does not mean a new task will be created - if anything, by default, when the compiler sees a function marked as `async`, it expects it to be `await`ed on each call.
 Creating tasks is not an automatic process.
 We can inform the compiler that we want to run concurrent code, but it will be up to it to honor your request.
 Tasks are always created explicitly.